quinn-p-mchugh/personal-website/docs-projects/2023-07-year-spread.md

     - Navigate to the `2024` sheet and edit the cell next to January 1st.
     - Enter "**My First Event | My Second Event**".
     - During the next sync, the script create two separate calendar events for **My First Event** and **My Second Event**.

+## Issues
+If you encounter any issues with this spreadsheet or would like to submit a feature request for review, please **[submit an issue](https://github.com/quinn-p-mchugh/year-calendar/issues/new/choose)** in the associated GitHub repository.
+A GitHub account is required to submit issues.
+[If you do not have a GitHub account, you can create one here.](https://github.com/join)